exploring self-realization, sacred personhood, and full humanity

 the Beast and the False Prophet

 "The Beast" or "The Vicious Animal" or "The Monster Heart" represents raw, brute, oppressive force, murderous power in the world.

-"The False Prophet" or "The Lying Teacher" signifies the power of deception and propaganda in the world; as we say today, "fake news."
+"The False Prophet" or "The Lying Teacher" "The Master Of Deception" signifies the power of hoodwinking and propaganda in the world; as we say today, "fake news."

-These forces of Evil in the world, as we might know, often come to us costumed as harmless "lamb," that is, they masquerade and role-play as savior, good person, and benefactor-politician, while cloaking a monster-heart.
+These forces of Evil in the world and throughout all history, as we might know, often come to us costumed as harmless "lamb," that is, they masquerade and role-play as savior, good person, and benefactor-politician, while cloaking a monster-heart.
 In the "clear thinking" writing, we called it - Adrian's term - "the mask of piety."